Geography of Japan: Hokkaido

-Hokkaido (北海道) is the second-largest island of Japan and the largest and northernmost prefecture.
+Hokkaido (北海道) is the second-largest island of Japan, and the largest and northernmost prefecture.
 The Tsugaru Strait separates Hokkaido from Honshu.
-It has the third largest population of the five main islands, with 5,383,579 (2015), and the lowest population density, with just 64.5 persons/km^{2} (2016).
+It has the third largest population of the five main islands, with 4,990,000 (2025), and the lowest population density, with just (2025).
 The island area ranks 21st in the world by area.
-It is 3.6% smaller than the island of Ireland.
+It is slightly smaller than the island of Ireland.